yab-g4u/DataPilot/README.md

 # **DataPilot - Interactive ML Platform**
-Your ultimate solution for effortless data exploration, visualization, and machine learning model experimentation!
+Your ultimate solution for effortless data exploration, visualization, and model experimentation!

 ---